AmnaShahbaz7/Text_Generation_Markov_Chain/README.md

 # Text_Generation_Markov_Chain
+## "The probability of being in the next state only depends on your current state"
-This is an educational project about generating text using Markov Chains
+### This is an educational project about generating text using Markov Chains
+### Author: Amna Shahbaz